CLICK HERE FOR COMPLETE BROADCAST SCHEDULE

 So Much More: Michigan Arts & CultureBack to Top

 So Much More! with Melissa Kaplan and Chad Badgero focuses on the rich and diverse culture and arts of Michigan.
-From performing arts to the visual arts and everything in between, Melissa and Chad talk with members of the Michigan arts scene about creative process, behind the scene perspective, and the influences of Michigan as a whole.
+From performing arts to the visual arts and everything in between, Melissa and Chad talk with members of the Michigan arts scene about the creative process, behind the scene perspectives, and the influences of Michigan as a whole.
 Melissa Kaplan is the Coordinator of Fine and Performing Arts at Lansing Community College and Chad Badgero is the Arts Education Program Manager for the Michigan Council on Arts and Cultural Agencies and Artistic Director of the Peppermint Creek Theatre Company.

 Sunday JazzBack to Top

 Since the beginning, jazz has always been a part of WLNZ.
 It is a unique genre that has developed and spread around the world since its early American beginnings, drawn on many different national, regional and local musical cultures, giving rise to many distinctive styles.
 Ease back every Sunday as we bring music by the masters alongside the musicians of today.
 Jazz lovers will also want to check out Vinyl Side of Midnight and Big Band Swing.